Tubalcaan/Navigable/README.md

 <h3 align="center"><img src="navigable_logo.png" width=120></h3>

 # Navigable
-navigable is a light framework aimed to **simplify the navigation** between UIViewControllers and the configuration of these UIViewControllers when the user gets from one to another one.
+Navigable is a light framework aimed to **simplify the navigation** between UIViewControllers and the configuration of these UIViewControllers when the user gets from one to another one.

 ### Segues are cool but... 🤔
 Segues are **very good tools** to represent visual connections between View controllers.
 But they have few drawbacks: